SharepointDesigns/documentation/spd-documentation/docs/design-5/installation.md

 4. Do not close or refresh the browser.
 A pop-up will appear to create the required lists and libraries:
    - `Quick Links` list
+   - `AnnouncementList` list
    - `Welcome Banner` library
    - `Event Flyer` library
-   (_Mock items are added automatically for News, QuickLinks, and Events._)
+   (_Mock items are added automatically for Announcements, News, QuickLinks, and Events._)

 5. After the items are created, the site page will **refresh automatically**, and it will continue to creating page and adding webparts.